-The silcrete and ferricrete outcrops in the study area is shown in Figure 2.
+The silcrete and ferricrete outcrops in the study area are shown in Figure 2.

 Figure 2.
-Top (from DL Roberts 2003) and bottom (Riversdale geology map 1993): distribution of partially silcretised and ferruginised surfaces in the area northwest of Potberg, which served as a base for Robert's presentation.
-Ellipsoids indicate the hilltop silcretes within the Study Area which were investigated, herein named the 'Silcrete Hilltop Strip'.
+Top (from DL Roberts, 2003) and bottom (Riversdale geology map, 1993): distribution of partly silcretised and ferruginised surfaces in the area northwest of Potberg, which served as a base for Roberts' presentation (note: there are many inaccuracies in this presentation).
+Ellipsoid indicates the locations of hilltop silcretes within the Study Area which were investigated, herein named the 'Hilltop Silcrete Belt'.
 White boxes show the confines of the maps in Figure 3.

-The hilltops which are located within the confines of two main blocks, shown in Figure 3.
-The areas to the south, west and northwest of these blocks are devoid of silcrete-capped hills.
+The hilltops, which are located within the confines of the blocks, are shown in Figure 3.
+The adjacent areas to the south, west and northwest of these blocks are devoid of silcrete-capped hills.

 Figure 3.
-Top and bottom (Riversdale geology map, 1993): distribution of partially silcretised and ferruginised surfaces in the northwest of Potberg, where two main blocks (the NW block at top, and the SE block at bottom) may be recognised (white boxes in Figure 2).
+Top and bottom (Riversdale geology map, 1993): distribution of partly silcretised and ferruginised surfaces northwest of Potberg Mountains, where two main blocks (the NW block at top, and the SE block at bottom) may be recognised (white boxes in Figure 2).